Free Destourian Party: Political profile

-There has been discussion among political science scholars about the classification of the PDL, with some saying that it is a center-right political party, while others label it as a hard-right one.
+There has been discussion among political science scholars about the classification of the PDL, with some saying that it is a center-right political party, while others label it as a right-wing one.
 The party has disputed these labels and describes itself as a centrist political party with foundations in the legacy of Habib Bourguiba, the founder of the Tunisian Republic, also known as Bourguibism.
 This includes strict secularism, cultural modernity, a welfare state, and Tunisian nationalism (as opposed to Pan-Arabism), which considers Tunisia closer to the West than to the East.
 The party is considered as more liberal on cultural issues and moderate capitalist in the economic field.
 The party is often described as staunchly opposed to Islamist movements in Tunisia.
 It has called for banning the mixing of religion and politics and has demanded the designation of the Muslim Brotherhood and all its affiliates in Tunisia, including the Ennahda party, as terrorist organizations.